 Seamless Construction or Flattened Seams

 Seams are yet another source of discomfort for people with sensory issues.
-Look for garments with flattened seams, or completely get rid of them and go with seamless construction instead.
+Look for garments with flattened seams, or completely remove them and go with seamless construction instead.
 Then, you will never need to worry about chafing again.

 Who Does Adaptive Clothing Benefit?

-Anybody that has difficulty being able to dress with ease and comfort will likely find adaptive clothing useful.
+Anybody with difficulty dressing easily and comfortably will likely find adaptive clothing useful.

-It is especially useful for people with disabilities, wheelchair users, the elderly and infirm, or people that live with an illness or condition that makes day-to-day dressing a struggle.
+It is especially useful for people with disabilities, wheelchair users, the elderly and infirm, or people with an illness or condition that makes day-to-day dressing a challenge.

 Here are specific groups of people that can benefit from adaptive clothing: